Homas/ioc2rpz/README.md

 Currently ioc2rpz supports local files, http/https/ftp.
 You can do file transfers or REST API calls to retrive indicators from remote servers.

 ## How to use
 You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of bind.
-A sample bind's configuration file is provided in cfg folder.
+A sample bind's configuration file is provided in the cfg folder.

 ## ioc2rpz vs bind:
 - ioc2rpz built to handle RPZ distribution only